mattl/dbx/the-game.md

 DreadBall Xtreme is the competitive underground sports game for 2 players, ages 13 and up.
 A match lasts around 30 minutes.

 Two teams clash over a makeshift play area, seeking as much to wipe each other out as to score points!
-Pick a Sponsor, assemble your team of desperadoes, and unleash them on each other to see who will be the last one standing!
+Pick a Sponsor, assemble your team of desperadoes, and unleash them on each other to see who will be the last one standing! a a a a a a a a a a a a a a a a

 <div class="panel-group" id="accordion" role="tablist" aria-multiselectable="true">
   <div class="panel panel-default">